nthuy190991/polygonization_PIA2019/README.md

 The contribution \[2\] (in which this polygonization participating) is awarded the Best Poster Award at the conference.
 You may find the poster [here](https://www.dropbox.com/s/l8xr08ksu2io0ho/poster.pdf?dl=0).

-The two algorithms operate on 3 levels of shapes:
+The algorithm operates on 3 levels of shapes:
 - Level 1: rectangle;
 - Level 2: L-, T- or Z-shape;
 - Level 3: U-shape.